Faculty:Faculty of Business and Law

-Principal investigator for a research project funded by the International Olympic Committee to explore how the Olympics can support enterprise especially in deprived areas– Youth entrepreneurship as a legacy for Olympic Cities (London and Rio de Janeiro) May 2018-May 2019, with Dr Mike Duignan, Coventry University.
+Principal investigator for an International Olympic Committee project to explore how the Olympics can support enterprise, especially in deprived areas– Youth entrepreneurship as a legacy for Olympic Cities (London and Rio de Janeiro) May 2018-May 2019, with Dr Mike Duignan, Coventry University.

-In the her last role, she led initiatives generating c £30 million+ to achieve faculty and university aims.
-Her strategy generated 80% of all Knowledge Exchange and 42% of all research income for the faculty in the last measurement period.
-Funding came from the private sector, e.g., the Goldman Sachs Foundation, European research and structural funds, research councils and regional capital funding.
-Examples of these since 2008 include, as Principal Investigator:
+The leadership of initiatives generating c £30 million+ to achieve faculty and university aims, from the private sector, e.g., the Goldman Sachs Foundation, European research and structural funds, research councils, and regional capital funding.
+Examples of these since include, as Principal Investigator:

-ESRC, Jul 11 - Jul 12, Developing a cost benefit and social value framework in micro-provider contexts; third sector and university partnership.
+ESRC, Developing a cost-benefit and social value framework in micro-provider contexts; third sector and university partnership.
 ESRC award to Manchester Metropolitan University and Lynn M Martin, ES/I030239/1, £23,165

 ESRC, Sharing and building university and business perspectives of how to enable high growth in small firms, ESRC award to Manchester Metropolitan University and Lynn M Martin, ES/K000780/1, £60,809